canonical/data-science-stack/docs/explanation/dss-arch.rst

 DSS architecture
 ================

-This guide provides an overview of the Data science stack (DSS) architecture, its main components and their interactions.
+This guide provides an overview of the Data Science Stack (DSS) architecture, its main components, and their interactions.

 DSS is a ready-to-run environment for Machine Learning (ML) and Data Science (DS).
-It's built on open-source tooling, including `MicroK8s`_, JupyterLab and `MLflow <https://ubuntu.com/blog/what-is-mlflow>`_.
+It's built on open-source tooling, including `Canonical K8s`_, JupyterLab, and `MLflow <https://ubuntu.com/blog/what-is-mlflow>`_.

 DSS is distributed as a `snap`_ and usable on any Ubuntu workstation.
 This provides robust security management and user-friendly version control, enabling seamless updates and auto-rollback in case of failure.